mrekin/detectron2_cpu_img/README.md

 # detectron2_cpu_img
-This is 'development' docker image:
+This is 'development' docker container:
 * detectron2 for CPU
 * python3.7 and libs
 * torch 1.8.1